Table of Contents

-This dedicated role is designated to a qualified professional who can develop, maintain, and implement an organization's continuity plan amid a disaster, ensuring operations proceed as anticipated.
+This dedicated role is designated to a qualified professional who can develop, maintain, and implement an organisation's continuity plan amid a disaster, ensuring operations proceed as anticipated.
 BCP managers are also responsible for regularly testing and updating the plan as needed.

 What Is Disaster Recovery Testing?

-Disaster recovery testing can help identify any weaknesses or gaps in an organization's plan and ensure the strategic processes effectively restore critical systems and data in the event of an incident.
+Disaster recovery testing can help identify any weaknesses or gaps in an organisation's plan and ensure the strategic processes effectively restore critical systems and data in the event of an incident.
 This type of testing can be implemented through various methods, including walk-through tests, functional tests, tabletop exercises, and full-interruption simulations.